CandleLabAI/VADF-ApproximateDataFormat-TECS/readme.txt

-VADF: Versatile Approximate Data Formats
+VADF: Versatile Approximate Data Formats.
+This is a collaborative research between IIT Kanpur, IIT Roorkee and TCS Research Lab Mumbai.

 About the files:
 vadf.m file is for evaluating VADF without any soft-error.